Vineesh-AI-DS/Simulation-project--Digital-Electronics/README.md

 endmodule
 ```
 # Result
-Thus, a3 bit synchronous counter is designed and simulated using Verilog.
+Thus, a 3 bit synchronous counter is designed and simulated using Verilog.